 Most of you reading this have probably received some sort of cut before which helps you imagine what it would be like to feel your ear being hacked off.
 This makes it an extension of a common injury.

-I hope you now see how violence is best used in a way that is as easy as possible to relate.
+I hope you now see how violence in script writing is best used in a way that is as easy to relate.
 You get the audience involved and you make them care about what is and what will happen to your characters.
 If you can do that in the rest of your screenplay then you have a script that is bound to sell.